 With an RRSP, you don’t get your contribution room back when you make a withdrawal.
 If you want to recontribute in the future, you’ll need to use unused RRSP contribution room.

-Scenario 2: You make a withdrawal in retirement at age 65
+What happens when you make a withdrawal in retirement at age 65?

 If you save and invest your initial contribution until retirement, here’s what you will have when you withdraw the full amount at age 65.
 Per the chart below: